koushi/NyshakVault/Untitled.md

 Gravity well is a reskinned Thorn whip that lets me move enemies 10ft which would replace the Steel defender's Force Rend ability.

 Ideas for Steel Defender armor:
-HP of SD stays the same but gives a
+1) HP of SD stays the same but gives a mirror image like shield.
+Roll a d20 when hit to see which target it hits.
+2) SD applies half its HP in temp HP.
+Niko gains a bonus action ability to spend 1d4 HP to activate the repair ability only when suit is inoperable.